AsherTeo/MR-Beast-Data-Analytics/README.md

 ## Objective

 The primary objective of this project is to provide a detailed analysis of MrBeast's content, uncovering patterns, trends, and insights that contribute to a comprehensive understanding of his video landscape.
-The focus is on leveraging data science techniques and tools to extract meaningful information from the available data.
+The focus is on leveraging Python as the main tool to perform all aspects of data work, including data wrangling, exploratory data analysis (EDA), and machine learning.

+### Specific Objectives:

+1. **Top 10 Videos Based on View Count:**
+   Identify and present the top 10 videos by view count to highlight MrBeast's most popular content.

+2. **Analyze the Trend in Video Views Over the Years:**
+   Investigate how the number of video views has evolved over the years to understand overall trends.

+3. **Explore the Correlation Between Likes, Comments, and Views:**
+   Analyze the relationships between likes, comments, and views to uncover potential patterns.

+4. **Investigate the Impact of Video Duration on View Count:**
+   Examine how the duration of MrBeast's videos affects their view counts.

+5. **Examine Mr Beast's Video Upload Frequency Over 12 Years:**
+   Study the frequency of MrBeast's video uploads over a 12-year period to identify any patterns or changes.

+6. **Identify Frequently Used Words in Mr Beast's Video Titles and Explore Trends:**
+   Analyze the titles of MrBeast's videos to identify commonly used words and explore trends in naming conventions.

+7. **Assess the Influence of Comments on View Count:**
+   Investigate how comments on MrBeast's videos may impact their view counts.

+8. **Develop a Machine Learning Model to Predict Video View Count:**
+   Utilize machine learning techniques, specifically with `scikit-learn`, to develop a model that predicts video view counts based on various features.

 ## Methodology